Mew-www/giosg_oy_assignment/readme.md

 `source venv/bin/activate`
 `pip install -r requirements.txt`

-### Set-up environment variables and init database models
+### Set-up environment variables, init database, and generate static files
 Environment variables to declare (on the user running WSGI):
 * GI_ASSIGNMENT_SECRET_KEY='an-instance-specific-new-secret-key'
     Use the following snippet to generate a new key: